This is an ever-growing collection of all my thoughts, strategies and lessons learned while studying storms.

 - Is it serving as media and capturing extreme nature that others don’t often see?

 - Is it warning others by providing ground truth and reporting dangerous storms?

 - Is it learning the science and growing your skill and intuition as a forecaster?

 - Is it being first responder when no one else has responded?

 - Is it seeking adventure and craving adrenaline? -Make it all of these

 Forget the models; they messed up.
 Be the model.

-Current observations, visible satellite, SPC Mesoanalysis.
+Current observations, visible satellite, Mesoanalysis.
 Subtleties.

 Understand the setup: